facebook/react/OVERVIEW.md

 ### Importing/exporting data

 Because all of the data is merged in the frontend after a profiling session is completed, it can be exported and imported (as JSON), enabling profiling sessions to be shared between users.

-At the moment, screenshots are not included in the exported data (to keep the export filesize small) but this could be changed in the future.